anthony-aleman/anthony-aleman/README.md

 - 👋 Hi, I’m @anthony-aleman
-- 🌱 I’m currently learning Graphics programming using Javascript and Three.js
+- 🌱 I’m currently learning Frontend Development using Typescript
-- 💞️ I’m looking to collaborate on Three.js and other Javascript projects
+- 💞️ I’m looking to collaborate on Three.js and other Typescript/Javascript projects
 - 📫 How to reach me : Email - anthonyaleman4@gmail.com